matt-sutton/matt-sutton.github.io/about.md

 # About

-<strong>Matthew Sutton</strong> received the Bachelor of Science and Bachelor
-of Arts degree in Statistics and
-Mathematics from the University of Queensland in 2014.
-He is currently a PhD student in the school of Mathematical Sciences, Queensland University of Technology.

-In addition, he is a member of
-ACEMS (Centre of Excellence for Mathematical and Statistical Frontiers).
-His research focuses on developing new statistical and machine learning methods to analyse clinical heath and biological data.

-His research interests focus on using:

-* variable selection methods,
-* Bayesian computation and,
-* convex optimisation

-to tackle high-dimensional problems.
+<strong>Matthew Sutton</strong> completed his PhD in 2019 developing new statistical methods to analyse high dimensional data from clinical heath and biological problems.
+He worked as a postdoc at Lancaster University as part of the multi-university Bayes4Health grant in the United Kingdom.

+His research interests span broadly across Monte Carlo methods, high dimensional statistics and Bayesian methodology.
+A particular focus of his current research is in the development of continuous-time Monte Carlo methods for speeding up the computation required for Bayesian inference.
+He is a currently working on the Models and Algorithms research program for the centre.